Low-energy $e^+\,e^-\to\gamma\,\gamma$ at NNLO in QED: Results

 \subsection{Differential cross sections for a KLOE-like scenario}

 The centre-of-mass energy is set to $\sqrt{s} = 1.0\,\GeV$ and we require at least two photons with

 In addition we apply the cut on the acollinearity, requiring

 where $\theta_l$ and $\theta_s$ are the angles of the two most energetic photons satisfying \eqref{kloeycut}.
 We apply a beam spread for both incoming particles, with a Gaussian distribution of FWHM 0.12\,\MeV~\cite{KLOE:2004uzx}.
 A beam spread is able to cure largely fluctuating distributions caused by soft enhancements when the energies of tree-level photons are equal.
 Further, the sorting algorithm for photons in the final state requires a percent-level energy resolution, otherwise the event is randomly ordered.
+The results obtained for the KLOE-like scenario required a running time of 0.07 CPU-years.

 The differential distribution with respect to

 is shown in Figure~\ref{fig:kloe-thav}.
 The symmetrical shape is due to the symmetrical beam energies.
 NNLO corrections amount to a few permille, with strong enhancements at the edges of the distribution, up to 2\%.
 The lower panel confirms the negligibility of non-photonic corrections compared to photonic corrections, particularly for this low-energy KLOE-like scenario.
 The by-far biggest contribution among non-photonic corrections is due to $\sigma^{(2,\text{VP}e)}$, i.e.~diagrams with an electronic vacuum polarisation insertion.
 While these are computed with no approximations, $\sigma^{(2,\text{LbL}e)}$ and $\sigma^{(2,\text{rLbL}e)}$ are computed for electronic insertions only, further with a massless electron.
 The size of the latter corrections justifies the approximation, hence the allusion in Section~\ref{sec:calculation}.